sctlcd/pearl/README.md

 ##### Products page

-- A Product collection presented in a "mozaic format"
+- A Product collection presented in a "mosaic format"

 ##### Products details page

-- A page with product details: name, description, proce, rating, product image
+- A page with product details: name, description, price, rating, product image

 Back to [top](#TableOfContents)